Dubious dtella: Thermoregulation

 Australian house geckos also use thermoregulation techniques in order to keep warm at night.
 Thermoregulation techniques occur more often in the dry season due to the lower temperatures.
 They are often seen basking close to trees, which can harness heat during the cool nights.
 Thermal niches, which can help with thermoregulation, are rare and very desirable resources like food.
 Thermal niches include warm rocks, houses, and trees.
 With the onset of climate change, these lizards are shifting their activity times to avoid lethal exposures to high temperature during the day and stay warm at night.

 Predators

 Snakes commonly prey on house geckos.
 Local snakes such as the Death Adder, brown tree snake, Collette's snake, and spotted python frequently consume G. dubia, and in return, the geckos exhibit anti-predatory behavior.
 Dtellas exhibit threat sensitivity, and do not avoid predators based on smell alone.
 In order to reduce the cost of threat avoidance, they avoid predators only when necessary.
-Unlike the invasive Asian House Gecko, the native House Gecko relies heavily on its excellent eye sight to sense and avoid predators instead of primarily using its smell.
+Unlike the invasive Asian House Gecko, the native House Gecko relies heavily on its excellent eyesight to sense and avoid predators instead of primarily using its smell.
 When confronted, dtellas can take measures such as losing their tail at a certain fracture point, which will later grow back in replacement.
 However, the tails will always be a different color when re-grown.
 Birds also tend to eat geckos, especially when they are resting and basking in the mornings.